Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

 \subsubsection{Data Sampling Strategy}

-We proposed ETS-DACP and ETA-DACP to enhance vanilla DACP by refining the pre-training data through active selection of relevant samples.
-We can select the data in two ways:

-\paragraph{Hard Sampling:} We rank the samples in the domain corpus by the measure of choice.
-We select top-k samples from the domain corpus based on the metric(s), where $k$ is the number of samples needed to hit the pre-decided token budget for continual pre-training. \paragraph{Soft Sampling:} In this case, instead of giving binary weights by leaving out all the other examples in the corpus, we assign soft weights based on the distance metric.
-This allows for the continual pre-training to see the samples outside the blue region in Figure~\ref{fig:domain_task} as well, adding some diversity to the pre-training data.
+We proposed ETS-DACP and ETA-DACP to enhance vanilla DACP by refining pre-training data through active selection of relevant samples.
+We can select the data in two ways: \paragraph{Hard Sampling:} We rank the samples in the domain corpus by the metric percentile.
+We select top-k samples from the domain corpus based on the metric(s), where $k$ is the number of samples needed to meet pre-decided token budget for pre-training. \paragraph{Soft Sampling:} In this case, instead of giving binary weights by leaving out the examples below top-k, we assign soft weights based on the distance metric.
+Taking similarity metric as an example distance metric, let's say a sample with a similarity score of 0.9.
+This is normalized and treated as the probability of selecting the sample.
+This procedure allows for the continual pre-training to see the non-task samples outside the blue region in Figure~\ref{fig:domain_task}, adding diversity to pre-training data.

 We use the following three dimensions for selecting samples: similarity to task data (ETS-DACP), perplexity as a proxy for novelty (ETA-DACP), and diversity measured by token type entropy (ETA-DACP).
 In order to convert metric values into sampling probabilities, we propose a method based on quantile ranges.
-To achieve this, we first calculate the 0-100 quantiles for each metric within the training data.
-By dividing the range into 100 intervals using the 100 quantile values, documents are then assigned probabilities corresponding to the interval they fall into.
-This approach effectively normalizes our metrics, allowing for the aggregation of different metric types.
+To achieve this, we first calculate the 0-100 quantiles for each metric.
+Probability is each document is equal to the metric quantile it falls onto.
+This approach effectively normalizes our metrics, also allowing for the aggregation of different metric types.

+Table~\ref{tab:summary_methods} gives a summary of all the methods presented in this work and traditional methods for domain adaptation of a LLM along with their requirements.